ivoryzh/MCP4SDL/README.md

 - 💡 **Suggest features** - What would make this more useful?
 - 📚 **Improve docs** - Help others get started faster

-No contribution too small - even trying it out and giving feedback is valuable!
+No contribution is too small—even trying it out and giving feedback is valuable!

 ---